- Home

 Training pathways in IT and Corporate Governance

-This area includes training pathways aimed at leadership and decision-making profiles, helping to consolidate governance, control and performance in IT.
+This area includes training pathways aimed at leadership and decision-making profiles, helping to consolidate governance, transformation, control, accountability and value creation.

-Until dedicated pathways for this area are published, BEHAVIOUR can support the definition of the most suitable training path for leaders, managers and teams with governance responsibilities.
+Until dedicated pathways for this area are published, BEHAVIOUR can support the definition of the most suitable training path for leaders, managers and teams with responsibilities in governance, decision-making, transformation and performance.

 Frequently asked questions about IT and Corporate Governance